facontidavide/Behavior-Tree/docs/tutorial_A_create_trees.md

-# How to create Trees
+# How to create a BehaviorTree

 You have mainly two ways to create Behavior Trees.

-- __Statically, at compilation time__.
+- __Statically__, at compilation time.
-- __Dynamically, at run-time__, i.e. parsing a file.
+- __Dynamically__, at run-time, i.e. parsing a file.

-You are strongly encourage to use the latter approach, but we will describe the first for the sake of completeness.
+You are __strongly encourage to use the latter approach__, but we will describe the former for the sake of completeness.

 ## How to create your own ActionNodes